smv1999/CompetitiveProgrammingQuestionBank/DSA & Python basics/readme.md

-This file contains Python basic and DSA problems solutions
+This file contains Python basics and DSA problems with solutions